 When you log in with your credentials, you’ll be taken to the Settings page, where you can manage your settings.

 By default, the extension creates a folder in your Google Cloud account named ‘[your-wordpress-site-name]-wordpress’.
 You can also set up a preferred destination folder in your Google Cloud account to store the backups.

-You can select the number of backups that you want to keep on your Google Cloud storage and set the total size of backups that you store in your server – this is a very convenient option if you have limited space available.
+You can choose how many backups you want to keep on your Google Cloud storage and the total size of backups you want to keep on your server—this is a great option if you only have a limited amount of storage space.

 After setting up your desired options, press the “Update” button to save them.

 2. Export Using Google Cloud Storage Extension

 You can initiate the export process using Google Cloud Storage extension from the Export option in the All-in-One WP Migration plugin menu:

 Before you begin the export process, on the Export page, there are some additional backup settings you can use:

 Using the Find and Replace fields, you can have the text in your current site replaced in your backup.
 Please remember that this change can affect your user access details to the site.
 Be careful what you replace.

 There are options to exclude items from your backups, such as spam comments, themes, inactive plugins, and cache.

-Once you have selected the Export from the above options, you can choose to create an archive using Google Cloud Storage from the dropdown menu:
+After selecting Export from the preceding options, you can choose to create an archive using Google Cloud Storage from the dropdown menu:

 The extension creates a project and a bucket inside your Google Cloud Storage account named ‘[your-wordpress-site-name]-wordpress’.
 Inside that bucket, all your archives are created and stored using the All-in-One WP Migration plugin.
 Depending on your site name, the folder would look like this:

 3. Import Using Google Cloud Storage Extension

-You can start the import process from the Import option in the All-in-One WP Migration plugin menu:
+You can begin the import process by selecting Import from the All-in-One WP Migration plugin menu: